Debanitrkl/Debanitrkl/README.md

   <img src="https://raw.githubusercontent.com/coderjojo/coderjojo/master/img/github.gif" width=100>
   <br><br>
   <samp>
-    I'm <a href="https://www.linkedin.com/in/debanitr/">Debabrata</a> currently a senior UG., BME at <a href="https://www.nitrkl.ac.in/">@NITR :school: </a>, an aspiring software developer:computer:.
-Interested in working on cloud native technologies, currently learning about container tools, distributed file systems and cloud native chaos engineering.
+    I'm <a href="https://www.linkedin.com/in/debanitr/">Debabrata</a> currently a Software Engineer, at <a href="https://harness.io/">@Harness :school: </a>, working along with opensource developer communities for improving the CI/CD.
+With keen interest on cloud native technologies, currently learning about container tools, distributed file systems and cloud native chaos engineering.
 Occasionally, I do participate in Hackathons :bulb: and I have a love and hate relationship with Programming :neutral_face:
   </samp>
 </p>